Everything you need to know about Canggu

 Last but not least, Pererenan road is the furthest away of the main streets of Canggu.
 It is the perfect place if you are looking for some peace and quiet.
 There are fewer restaurants here but villas and hotels tend to be much larger in size.
 If you don’t mind a bit of commuting, it can be an interesting place to stay and often comes with handy deals.
 (Find out the best villas in Canggu here.)

 Where to call it a beach day in Canggu?

-Canggu has plenty of sandy beaches to offer, all the way from Berawa to Pererenan.
-You can go upscale and order your beach bed at Finns Beach Club on Berawa Beach or choose the more popular Batu Bolong Beach.
+Canggu has plenty of beaches to offer, all the way from Berawa to Pererenan.
+You can go upscale and order your beach bed at Finns Beach Club or Atlas Beach Fest on Berawa Beach or choose the more popular Batu Bolong Beach.
 Lie down on your towel, order a coconut from one of the many beach warungs and you are all set for the day.
 Make sure you put on a strong sun cream as the sun in Bali is quite intense even on a cloudy day.
 Remember Bali is next to the equator.
 La Brisa – Canggu’s boho spot– at Echo Beach is also an interesting option.
 Choose a bean bag, order your morning latte and suntan all day.
 If you feel a bit too hot, take a dip in the pool overlooking the beach.

 Best places to eat in Canggu

 Let’s admit it, Canggu street is a health food heaven – and more besides – when it comes to eating.
 It offers a variety of places from warungs (local buffet style eatery) to more Western type restaurants.